 Flexible learning in a global community

-The flexible design of the programme means that you can access programme content at any time and study around your work, family and private commitments.
+The flexible design of the MPA programme means that you can access programme content at any time and study around your full-time work, family and private commitments.
 Because the online Master of Public Administration is delivered entirely online, you can study and complete it from anywhere in the world, without ever needing to visit campus.

 You will learn from a highly experienced team with a global reputation for its teaching and research.
 The Department has received global recognition, including in 2021 when the University of York was ranked 22nd in the world for social policy and administration in the QS World University rankings.